PaperMC/Folia/REGION_LOGIC.md

 created in these cases will be merged into the ticking region when the ticking region finishes ticking.

-Both of the second invariant and third invariant combined allow the regioniser to guarantee that a ticking region may create and then access chunk holders around it (i.e sync loading) without the possibility that it steps on another region's toes.
+Both the second invariant and third invariant combined allow the regioniser to guarantee that a ticking region may create and then access chunk holders around it (i.e sync loading) without the possibility that it steps on another region's toes.